Mechanical Engineering Professionals

 How do we start to work with Mechanical Engineering Professionals, LLC?

 The first part is contacting us to start discussions on what your project entails.
 Most clients begin by signing a non-disclosure agreement with us prior to discussing the project.
-We are willing to sign most non-disclosure agreements as long as they don't have any outrageous clauses (like requiring us to break our other client's confidentiality).
+We are willing to sign most non-disclosure agreements as long as they don't have any outrageous clauses (like requiring us to break our other client's confidentiality by disclosing other projects we work on).
 We also have a standard agreement which you can download by clicking on the link below.

 Mechanical Engineering Professionals' Standard Nondisclosure Agreement